marialuisacampos/marialuisacampos/README.md

 ## Welcome, visitor!

 • 👋 I'm a Information Systems student at the UFRPE, currently working with Marketing and Ecommerce and studying to make my career transition to Software Development.
 I have some projects in HTML, CSS and JavaScript, but I'm studying other technologies like NodeJS and Java too.
-I am always looking foward to improve my logical thinking and algorithmic skills because I understand that regardless of the language you work with, the way you think changes everything.
+I am always looking foward to improve my logical thinking and algorithmic skills because I understand that regardless of the language you work with, the way you think-and-act changes everything.

 ##